 One does not have to be a genius to build intellectual memory.
 All a person needs is the will to learn, an open mind, and the desire to better his or her life through academic pursuits.
 Understanding that intelligence is the greatest resource and that an investment of time and effort in attaining it is the most valuable use of the faculties is imperative.
 And, the beautiful thing is that unlimited resources are available for attaining knowledge, the greatest personal asset.

-“From the smallest necessity to the highest religious abstraction, from the wheel to the skyscraper, everything we are and everything we have comes from one attribute of man - the function of his reasoning mind.”
+everything we have comes from one attribute of man - the function of

 --Ayn Rand